Full-Scale Replica Of A Lancaster Bomber To Be Built

 This will make the installation taller than the Angel of the North, which stands 20m tall.

-The ambitious sculpture will be mounted on a steel frame (as pictured above) to give the impression it is in flight.
+The ambitious sculpture will be mounted on a steel frame to give the impression it is in flight, just off the A46 near Norton Disney.

 The support structure elevates the Lancaster approximately 15m above ground level - this ensures that the plane appears to be flying above the horizon against the sky when viewed from road level.